Jennifer Connelly: Charity work

 On November 14, 2005, Connelly was named Amnesty International Ambassador for Human Rights Education.
 She appeared in an advertisement highlighting the global need for clean water, and sought donations for African, Indian, and Central American drilling projects for the non-profit organization Charity: Water.
 On May 2, 2009, she participated in Revlon's annual 5k Run/Walk for Women.
 In May 2012, Connelly was named ambassador for Save the Children fund, to advocate for children's rights in the United States and worldwide.

-In the media
+Public image

 Publications such as Vanity Fair, Esquire, and the Los Angeles Times have ranked her among the most beautiful women in the world.
 Parisian fashion house Balenciaga and Revlon cosmetics signed Connelly as the face of their 2008 campaigns.

 In February 2012, Connelly was announced as the first global brand ambassador for Shiseido, having previously worked with the company in the 1980s in a series of advertisements for the Japanese market.
 Since 2015, Connelly is the House Ambassador for French luxury fashion house Louis Vuitton.